SkylineCommunications/dataminer-docs/connector-help/connector_help/TDC KPI and KQI Editor.md

   - **Debug/Set:**

   - - **Generate Log File**: Enables the creation of .txt files with information about the processing results.
-    - **Log Store Time**: If log files were generated, the ones older than the Log Store Timewill be zipped and deleted or simply deleted, depending on the **Action Log Files** setting.
+    - **Log Store Time**: If log files were generated, the ones older than the Log Store Time will be zipped and deleted or simply deleted, depending on the **Action Log Files** setting.
     - **Action Log Files**: Allows you to choose beween zipping or just deleting the log files older than the Log Store Time.
 This is done automatically after the **Next Get Value** occurs.
 Click the **Execute Now** button to have the verification done immediately at the moment the button is clicked, and then automatically afterwards.
     - **Set Prev Period:** Allows you to set the previous **Next Get Value** in order to trigger previous period calculation.
     - **Average Trend Interval**: Set this value and then click the **Apply All** button in order to set the **Average Trend Interval Type** column for all the rows.